smaranikaudgata/autoreplymail/README.md

-Certainly!
-Here's a simple README file for your Node.js script:

----

 # Gmail Autoresponder

 This Node.js script uses the Gmail API and Nodemailer to automatically respond to new emails with a predefined message.